Theatre Royal, Glasgow: History

 The Duke of Edinburgh officially opened the refurbished Theatre Royal in October 1975, the Queen was not in attendance.
 The Duke spent the day on walkabout with the Opera House management and ARUP Associates engineers.
 He even took the time to speak with construction management, tradesmen and supervisors before opening the bars to toast the construction personnel on a job well done.

 A few months later the Theatre Royal also became the home theatre of Scottish Ballet started in 1969, and became the main home of the Scottish Theatre Company during its existence in the 1980s.
 It became a principal venue of the city's Mayfest Festival each year, and continues to attract visiting companies.
 Since 1977 it has been protected as a category A listed building of architectural and historic importance.

 It is the largest example of Charles Phipps' architecture in Britain.

 In 1997 a lottery-funded refurbishment allowed for extensive rewiring and redecoration.
 Cherry red walls, turquoise seating, and red and turquoise carpeting replaced the 1975 scheme.
 In 2005 Scottish Opera leased the theatre management to the Ambassador Theatre Group, although the building continues to be the performance home of Scottish Opera, and of Scottish Ballet.

 Funding from the Scottish Government, Heritage Lottery and others from 2012 onwards enabled Scottish Opera to build new foyers at the corner of Hope Street and Cowcaddens, partly on the site of the former Alexandra Music Hall.
-Costing £14m, it opened in December 2014 and is a largely elliptical building, containing new entrances, foyers, bars, cafe, hospitality areas, education space and heritage exhibition areas together with lifts to all levels, including an open roof terrace, and centred by an open spiral staircase.
+Costing £14M, it opened in December 2014 and is a largely elliptical building, containing new entrances, foyers, bars, cafe, hospitality areas, education space and heritage exhibition areas together with lifts to all levels, including an open roof terrace, and centred by an open spiral staircase.

 When winning the design competition, the architects Page & Park observed:

-One of the challenges of the design team has been to make a special and memorable corner at the junction of Hope Street and Cowcaddens Road.
-It will be as if a little bit of the splendid interior has escaped and flourished on the street edge, the auditorium and the lantern crowning the busy junction, working together to celebrate performance in the city.
-It will be a fun building to visit (and open all day); to climb through the levels will be exhilarating, guiding the visitor to the entrance to the auditoriums but at the same time framing the city around.

 The theatre is home to Young Theatre Royal, classes for young people ages 3–18 run in partnership with Showworks Theatre.